 We are an integrated shipping company.
-The majority of our fleet is technically managed by a combination of ASSIL and our 50% owned joint venture AASML and we also retain a third-party technical manager for some of our vessels.
+Our fleet is technically managed by a combination of ASSIL and our 50% owned joint venture AASML.
 We have a resolute focus on both high-quality service and efficient operations, and we believe that our corporate overhead and operating expenses are among the lowest of our peers.